SELinuxProject/selinux-notebook/src/postgresql.md

 (that could be provided by an API for Perl/PHP or some other programming language) connects to a database and executes SQL commands.
-As the SQL commands are processed by PostgreSQL, each operation performed on an object is checked by the object manager (OM) to see if the opration is allowed by the security policy or not.
+As the SQL commands are processed by PostgreSQL, each operation performed on an object is checked by the object manager (OM) to see if the operation is allowed by the security policy or not.

 ![](./images/24a-sepostgresql.png)